Network-Direction/3dprint/calibration/axis_twist.md

 </br></br>
 ### Part 2 - Calibration

+1. Preheat the bed and the hot end
-1. Clean the nozzle so there's no filament there
+2. Clean the nozzle so there's no filament there
-2. Home the print head (`G28`)
+3. Home the print head (`G28`)
-3. Run `AXIS_TWIST_COMPENSATION_CALIBRATE`
+4. Run `AXIS_TWIST_COMPENSATION_CALIBRATE`
    This will probe at several places on the print bed For each one, a manual probe window will pop up
-4. Add a sheet of paper to the bed
+5. Add a sheet of paper to the bed
-5. Adjust the height of the probe until the nozzle touches the paper
+6. Adjust the height of the probe until the nozzle touches the paper
-6. Fine tune until there is some friction when moving the paper around
+7. Fine tune until there is some friction when moving the paper around
-7. Click accept
+8. Click accept
-8. Repeat for remaining points
+9. Repeat for remaining points
    There should be three points in total; Left, centre, and right
-9. Run `SAVE_CONFIG`
+10. Run `SAVE_CONFIG`